Aenorieg/FinalProject/README.md

 }

 ## Annotate Genes
-First install Homo.sapiens, then use a script remove the decimals and numbers after the decimal points in all 60487 ENSEMBL geneid elements
+First install Homo.sapiens, then use a script remove the decimals and numbers after the decimal points in all 60487 ENSEMBL geneid elements.
 ```{r}
 library(Homo.sapiens)
 #library(stringr)